chromaui/chromatic-docs/azure-pipelines.md

         script: npx chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --branch-name=${YOUR_BRANCH}
 ```

 Chromatic will now detect the correct branch and run your workflow.
-You can also apply this when fixing cross-forks UI comparisons.
+You can also apply this when fixing cross-fork UI comparisons.

 ### UI Test and UI Review